Countly/countly-sdk-android/Documentation.md

 * Utility apps.
 * Etc.

-For these apps Countly supports what we call programmatic session control.
-First, to disable automatic session tracking, you need to call `Config.disableFeatures(Config.Feature.AutoSessionTracking)` at initialization phase.
+For these apps Countly supports what we call programmatic session tracking.
+First, to disable automatic session tracking, you need to call `Config.setAutoSessionsTracking(false)` at initialization phase.
 With this set up Countly won't start, update or end any sessions, it's your responsibility now.
 But there are two exceptions:
 * when device id changes (`Countly.login(String)`, `Countly.logout()`, `Countly.resetDeviceId(String)`),